SeimiNomore/jlchristian.com/_posts/2024-12-21-anime4breakfast-logo-development.md

 ---
 layout: post
-title: Anime4breakfast logo Development Beta
+title: A4B! - logo Dev Beta
 description: How the Anime4breakfast logo was developed
 summary: What elements created the idea of the (A4B!)
 tags: typography, logo development